jmvgmr/Qt/README.md

 # Qt
-Here you can find some Qt projects I have finished.
+Here you can find some Qt projects I have developed.